 Step 4: Choose Your Location

 Every step of opening a bar is strategic, including scouting the location.

 ● Target customers: Meet your customers where they are.
-Your location should be where your target demographic either resides or works.
+However, our location should be where your target demographic either resides or works.

 ○ For urban nightlife, being near public transit stops helps.
-For a major attraction area, patrons may be more willing to pay for a ride or pay for parking (metered or valet).
+Therefore, for a major attraction area, patrons may be more willing to pay for a ride or pay for parking (metered or valet).

 ○ For suburban areas, it’s best to have a clean and well-lit parking lot with more than enough parking spaces.